sqonk/phext-datakit/README.md

 public function gaps($amount, string $usingColumn, string $resultColumn = '');

 /*
+	Produces a new DataFrame containing counts for the number of times each value occurs in the given column.
+*/
+public function frequency(string $column);

+/*
     Returns TRUE if ANY of the rows for a given column match the given value.